Safe Wasserstein Constrained Deep Q-Learning: Distributionally Robust Q-Learning

 This formulation begs the questions of how we set and update the value of offset variable $q_i$ in real time.
 For these questions, we consider ways to characterize the modeling error of the constraint Q-functions.
 Ideally, we want to offset the constraint boundary proportionally to the worst error of our model.
 For this consideration, we can use TD error distribution for each constraint Q-function.
 Past work by (\cite{Gehring00}) has utilized TD errors in Q-learning as indicators for our confidence in the underlying model.
 Consider the TD error defined for the $i$th constraint Q-function (which unlike the objective Q-function is solving a minimization problem):

-This TD error $\delta_{D_i}$ is a modeling residual by definition.
+This TD error $\delta_{D_i}$ is a modeling residual by definition, but it is not perfect.
 It represents how much our model of the cumulative constraint cost changes after a parameter update.
-We can use the distribution of TD errors computed after each update to describe the error inherent to our function approximator for each $D_i$.
+The TD error provides a good indication of modeling error, but since it does not exactly represent that quantity our theoretical guarantees do not exactly translate to real applications.
+But we show later in this paper that DrQ architecture still manages to dramatically improve safety during online learning.
+Our best indication of such model error can be obtained by using the distribution of TD errors computed after each update to describe the error inherent to our function approximator for each $D_i$, we

 Now we can delve into the fundamental basis for our algorithmic architecture.
 DrQ works by defining the offset variables $q_i$, one for each inequality constraint, through an equivalent reformulation of the following distributionally robust chance constraint: